 A study from the Journal of Analytical Toxicology shows that individuals exposed to secondhand cocaine or crack smoke did not absorb enough cocaine to test positive on a urine screen.16

-Due to the many dangerous health effects of smoking, it’s important to seek professional addiction treatment as soon as possible if an addiction is suspected.
+Due to the many dangerous health effects of smoking drugs, it’s important to seek professional addiction treatment as soon as possible if an addiction is suspected.
 Using specialized services significantly increases the chances of getting on the road to recovery in a long-term capacity.

 - McGill University.
 Routes of Administration.